bbauska/ibm-intermediate-web-dev/README.md

 website by tracking the keywords your competitors are ranking for, their domain authority, and other SEO metrics.

-SEO Site Health: One important ranking factor is the site\'s SEO friendliness, which includes having a way to identify and address common technical problems.
+SEO Site Health: One important ranking factor is the site&apos;s SEO friendliness, which includes having a way to identify and address common technical problems.